 For further information: SociologyGrad@southernct.edu

-- Candidates submit a 300–500 word statement of purpose explaining why they are interested in pursuing the Master of Science in sociology.
+- A statement of purpose (approximately 400 words) explaining why the applicant is interested in pursuing the Master of Science degree in Sociology;

-To be accepted into the Sociology Department's Master of Science degree program, candidates must have a cumulative undergraduate quality point ratio of 3.0 or higher.
+To be granted unconditional acceptance into the Sociology Department's Master of Science degree program, candidates must have a cumulative undergraduate quality point ratio of 3.0 or higher.

-Candidates with less than a 3.0 but at least a 2.5 cumulative undergraduate quality point ratio may be given conditional acceptance into the program, provided their application files are complete and satisfactory.
+Candidates with less than a 3.0 but at least a 2.0 cumulative undergraduate quality point ratio may be given conditional acceptance into the program, provided their application files are complete and satisfactory.
 Upon completion of three courses with a grade point ratio of "B" or higher, candidates may be given unconditional acceptance into the program.
-A limited number of candidates are awarded conditional acceptance each year.

-Candidates with less than a 2.5 but at least a 2.0 cumulative undergraduate quality point ratio can take classes on a non-matriculated basis.
+Candidates with less than a 2.0 cumulative undergraduate quality point ratio can take classes on a non-matriculated basis.
 After completion of three courses with a "B" or higher and a complete and satisfactory application file, candidates may apply for acceptance into the program.
 Acceptance is not guaranteed upon completion of 9 credits.

-The M.S. planned program consists of a minimum of 30 credits of study, including 9 credits of core course work and 21 credits oriented towards the unique interests and capstone requirements of individual students.
-Students with very strong undergraduate backgrounds in sociology may also be allowed to take as many as two courses from other departments.
+The M.S.
+Sociology program of study consists of 30 credits, including 9 credits of core course work and 21 elective credits oriented towards the unique interests and capstone requirements of individual students.

 Core Course Requirements (9 - credits)